Gabby-B-B/classification-project/README.md

 <p>Customers without dependents, on month to month contracts and who have additional features are more likely to churn.
 Through analyzing the data, we have found that the customers who churn are paying more.
 This can be explained by the additional features that many customers have.
 Next steps would be to find out which specific features cost the most and cause the highest churn.
 My recommendation to retain customers would be to investigate  offering bundle deals and having customers sign contracts to reduce the churn with the company. </p>
 <h2> How to reproduce the results </h2>
-You may download acquire.py and prepare.py.
-You will need your own env.py file with your SQL credentials in order to access the SQL server.
+<p>You may download acquire.py and prepare.py.
+You will need your own env.py file with your SQL credentials in order to access the SQL server.</p>